-Determining where and how to host your video content means considering both the target audience and your budget.
-You can store video files on your own or a hosted Web server, on your own or a hosted FMS, or on a CDN.
+Determining where and how to host your Flash Video content means considering both the target audience and your budget.
+You can store Flash Video files on your own or a hosted Web server, your own or a hosted FMS, or on a CDN.
 Each of these options has specific deployment objectives.

 Low-volume Web site with limited video

 If your Flash site uses a few pieces of video content, all of short duration and with small file sizes (less than 30 MB), you can probably store your FLV files on a standard Web server.
 Be sure to check the hosting plans from popular companies such as godaddy.com, dreamhost.com, or 1and1.com.

 Examples of smaller sites include portfolio sites with short pieces of video work, small businesses with short video introductions by representatives of the company, and so on.

 Low-volume Web site with protected or long content

 For a small Web site that includes video content with playback restrictions or long-duration video content (more than 10 minutes per file), you should consider a hosted FMS account.
 You don't need to buy a licensed FMS—it's much simpler and more affordable to use a third-party FMS hosting company, such as influxis.com or mediatemple.com.
 You can usually find an FMS hosting company outside the United States with a bit of searching on the Web.

 A low-volume site might belong to a musician who lets visitors watch music videos or listen to audio streams that can't be downloaded and repurposed by users.
 Or, a film production company's Web site may showcase a short film or documentary project—for example, www.teachnow.org allows visitors to watch the full 30-minute documentary Teach.